Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-The present formulation of the problem has two important advantages.
-First, the linear affine mapping between inventory holdings and future sales (as given by a constant target rule) matches the data extremely well, as shown in Figure \ref{lowess_graphs} in the Online Appendix.
-Second, it allows for a full closed-form characterization of the equilibrium that would not be possible otherwise.
-I provide the equilibrium definition and characterization in Appendix \ref{proofs}.

-I set the vector of normalizing constants for $C$ firms $Z_s\coloneqq (1-\gamma_s)^{\gamma_s-1}\gamma_s^{-\gamma_s\frac{\nu}{\nu-1}}$ so that, together with the normalization $w_t=p_{0,t}=1$, they imply that the expenditure minimizing input bundles have a marginal cost $c_{s,t}=1,\,\forall s,\,t$ \citep[see][]{carvalho2019production}.
+\paragraph{Characterization.} I set the vector of normalizing constants for $C$ firms $Z_s\coloneqq (1-\gamma_s)^{\gamma_s-1}\gamma_s^{-\gamma_s\frac{\nu}{\nu-1}}$ so that, together with the normalization $w_t=p_{0,t}=1$, they imply that the expenditure minimizing input bundles have a marginal cost $c_{s,t}=1,\,\forall s,\,t$ \citep[see][]{carvalho2019production}.
 The competitive $C$ firms then set prices $p_{s,t}=1,\,\forall s,\,t$.
 The set of $I$ firms price at the marginal cost of the competitive fringe and obtain a markup $\mu_s^I$ over their marginal cost.
-As a consequence, $I$ firms make profits that are rebated to households. $C$ firms do not produce in equilibrium. $I$ firms then optimally choose an inventory policy $I_{s,t}=\max\{ \mathcal{I}_{s,t}+\alpha \mathbb{E}_tQ_{s,t+1},0\}$.\footnote{In what follows I disregard the possibility that the optimal inventory level is 0 since there always exists an average foreign demand $\bar X$ such that it is never optimal to hold no inventory.} Note that in equilibrium, there is no difference between the value and quantity of output in this economy, as all prices are equal to 1.
+As a consequence, $I$ firms make profits that are rebated to households while $C$ firms do not produce in equilibrium. $I$ firms then optimally choose an inventory policy $I_{s,t}=\max\{ \mathcal{I}_{s,t}+\alpha \mathbb{E}_tQ_{s,t+1},0\}$.\footnote{In what follows I disregard the possibility that the optimal inventory level is 0 since there always exists an average foreign demand $\bar X$ such that it is never optimal to hold no inventory.} Note that in equilibrium, there is no difference between the value and quantity of output in this economy, as all prices are equal to 1.
+The equilibrium definition and full characterization is provided in Appendix \ref{proofs}.